top of page

 Culminating Performance

-The programme culminates in the SADA Dance Gala ‘Spotlight 2026’ on Friday, 31 July 2026 at the theatre Odeïon Salzburg, Waldorfstrasse 13, 5023 Salzburg, Austria.
+The programme culminates in the SADA Dance Gala ‘Spotlight 2026’, held on Friday, 31 July and Saturday, 1 August 2026, at the theatre Odeïon Salzburg, Waldorfstrasse 13, 5023 Salzburg, Austria.

 Participation in the Dance Gala is an integral and mandatory component of both course options.